Post-Bacc : Requirements & Instructions

 Space for post-baccalaureate students is limited, and therefore admission is competitive.
 Proposed program of study, preparation for major, cumulative academic record, related experience, space availability and clarity of academic and career goals are the most important factors considered in the application review.

-Many post-baccalaureate students will find their educational needs can be met through enrollment options offered through Outreach and Continuing Education supported location programs or Western’s program for non-matriculated students.
+Many post-baccalaureate students will find their educational needs can be met through enrollment options offered through Outreach and Continuing Education supported location programs, Western's program for non-matriculated students or - in the case of lower division coursework - their local community college .

 Former Western students

-Please note that a student may earn only one of each type of degree from Western (BA, BS, BAE, BFA, BMus).
-A student who has already earned a baccalaureate degree from Western Washington University may enroll to earn a different type of undergraduate degree associated with a different major.
+Please note that a student may earn only one of each type of degree from Western (BA, BS, BAE, BFA, BMus, BSN).
+Students who want to add an additional major to the type of degree they already earned may add an additional major, not a second degree.
+This will be noted as a transcript comment.
+A student who has already earned a baccalaureate degree from Western Washington University may also enroll to earn a different type of undergraduate degree associated with a different major.

 A complete application includes: